Syphilis disease is rapidly becoming a growing trend in Europe.

 “Safer sex practices and regular testing are key to prevention.” the HPSC said.

-Seems like a simple answer, right?
-Yet, the climbing syphilis rates prove that people won’t take the necessary precautions on their own.
+The climbing syphilis rates prove that people won’t take the necessary precautions on their own.
 Promoting sexual health awareness is key to reversing this trend.

 Who We Are